neilramaswamy/structured-streaming/docs/guides/stream_options/output_mode.md

 To summarize, stateful operators behave in the following way:

 - In append mode, records are emitted once they will no longer change, where "no longer change" is determined using the watermark
-- In update mode, records that changed since the previous micro-batch[^1] are (re-)emitted
+- In update mode, records that changed since the previous trigger are (re-)emitted
 - In complete mode, all records ever produced by the stateful operator are (re-)emitted

-[^1]:
-    Technically, streaming aggregation operator emits all the windows that have changed since the last _trigger_, not the last micro-batch.
-With the Available Now trigger, there could be multiple micro-batches in one trigger, so this distinction only makes sense for the Available Now trigger.
-Practically, you don't have to worry about this.

-## Choosing the output mode for your pipeline type
+## Selecting the right output mode

-Choosing append or update mode:

-- If you're using only stateless operators in your pipeline, use the default of append mode.
-In stateless pipelines, an individual record doesn't depend on any other record, so an emitted row can never change, so update mode behaves the same way as append mode.
+If you're using only stateless operators in your query, you don't need to configure an output mode.
+With a query using only stateless operators, an individual record doesn't depend on any other record, so an emitted row can never change; thus, update mode behaves the same way as append mode.

-- If you have stateful operators in your pipeline, see the following considerations.
+If you have _any_ stateful operators in your pipeline, see the following considerations.

 ### Consider application semantics